 Authority to Transact

 Daily and Hourly Trading Transactions and Short Term Trading Transactions, whether originated by EPMI or MDEA, shall be structured, evaluated, and approved as defined in the Marketing Strategy, the Agreement, and this Policy.
 Where prior risk/approval limits are defined in Schedule B, then the Authorized Trader(s) shall have authority to transact in the sole discretion of EPMI.
-Unless prior approval limits are specifically defined in Schedule B, then approvals for each transaction shall be obtained from MDEA, or its governing bodies, as appropriate, and EPMI, including EPMI’s management, as appropriate, with the exception that if emergency conditions exist, and standard communication or approvals are not not possible, then the traders conducting Hourly/Daily or Short Term Trading shall have the authority to transact in order to mitigate such emergency situation.
+Unless prior approval limits are specifically defined in Schedule B, then approvals for each transaction shall be obtained from MDEA, or its governing bodies, as appropriate, and EPMI, including EPMI’s management, as appropriate, with the exception that if emergency conditions exist, and standard communication or approvals are not possible, then the traders conducting Hourly/Daily or Short Term Trading shall have the authority to transact in order to mitigate such emergency situation.

 LONG TERM MARKETING POLICY